the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-**Notes**: The Hispanic employment rate by gender is unavailable for Orleans Parish in 2023.
+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
+∗ = In Orleans Parish, the difference between White and Hispanic males is not significant.
 ∗ = In Jefferson Parish, the difference between White and Black males, White and Black females, White and Hispanic females, and Black and Hispanic females is not significant.
-∗ = In the New Orleans Metro area, the difference between White and Hispanic females is not significant.
+∗ = In Metro New Orleans, the difference between White and Hispanic females is not significant.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>